hitrax-user/Leak-Lookout/README.md

 4.  **Backend Scanning Service Setup**: For understanding and setting up the Firebase Cloud Functions, Firestore, and Secret Manager.
 5.  **Confirming the Backend Service is Working**: To verify the entire setup.

 Key technologies include Next.js, React, ShadCN UI, and TailwindCSS for the frontend.
-The backend consists of Firebase Cloud Functions (for scheduled and manual scanning, pause control), Firestore (database), Firebase Secret Manager (for API keys), and Genkit (for AI-powered analysis flows using Google's Gemini models, called from Next.js Server Actions).
+The backend consists of Firebase Cloud Functions (for scheduled and manual scanning), Firestore (database), Firebase Secret Manager (for API keys), and Genkit (for AI-powered analysis flows using Google's Gemini models, called from Next.js Server Actions).
 The `functions/` directory contains the backend scanning logic.
 The `src/ai/flows/` directory contains Genkit AI flows.
 The `src/app/` directory contains the Next.js frontend pages and server actions.
+The `scan_config/status` document in Firestore stores the `lastRunStart` and `lastRunFinish` timestamps for the scanner.
+The `triggerManualScan` Firebase Cloud Function allows on-demand execution of the scan logic.
+Scheduled scans run hourly via the `scheduledLeakScanner` Firebase Cloud Function.
+There is no pause/resume functionality for scheduled scans.